Your detailed tour of Google Merchant Center Panel

 Under shipping and returns, you can add an extra return policy for products that are not under the default return policy.

-The Default Return Policy has a return window of x days(as set by seller) from the day of delivery and no seasonal overrides.
+The Default Return Policy has a return window of x days(as set by seller) from the day of delivery.

 You can add more addresses for product return under Return Addresses in your Google Merchant Center dashboard for those products that are exceptions to the default return policy.

 In the preferences section, options are the same as before the update except for the Orders option under Email notifications.
-Once you turn on this option means, you are eligible to receive orders notification via email.
+Once you turn on this option, you are eligible to receive orders notification via email.